 Off one side of the large foyer is the master bedroom.
 A king bed with bronze leather headboard is angled to face the bureau above which sits an oversized TV.
 Also to be found is a mirrored vanity desk, easy chair, and, balcony views of Disney’s Polynesian Resort and The Villas at Disney’s Grand Floridian Resort, the wedding chapel, and the Beach Pool.
 The solid cream-colored marble master bathroom has double sinks, soft golden wallpaper, two closets, large alcove whirlpool tub, huge shower, and a separate toilet and bidet.
 On the other side of the entry foyer is a second bedroom with two twin beds, chaise, bureau and oversized TV, a single-sink bath, and a balcony with the suite’s best view of Cinderella Castle.
 Both bedrooms have bronzed ceilings and shimmery neutral tones, and throughout the suite are lovely crystal chandeliers and fixtures.

 Walt Disney Suite.
 The 1,690-square-foot Walt Disney Suite is a favorite, filled with Walt’s memorabilia including railroad models and family pictures.
 You can almost feel you’re in Walt’s apartment, expecting him to return any minute.
-Enter from the marble foyer into the cozy living room with wet bar, desk, chaise lounge, sofa, two easy chairs, coffee table, and four-person dining table.
+The overall look is of beige and shimmery accents in green and blues.
+Enter from the marble foyer into the cozy living room with wet bar, desk, sofa, two easy chairs, coffee table, and six-person dining table.
+Like the Grand Suite, the TV is hidden cleverly behind a framed wall painting that rolls up with a bit of Disney magic to reveal an oversized screen.
 Off the foyer is a half bath.
-The master bedroom has a king-size bed, desk, sofa, entertainment center with flat-screen TV, a large walk-in closet with a bureau, and a marble bathroom with two sinks, whirlpool tub, and separate, oversized shower.
-The second bedroom has twin beds, easy chair with ottoman, and second double-sink bath.
+The master bedroom has a king-size bed, desk, two easy chairs, bureau and TV, a large walk-in closet with a small bureau, and a marble bathroom with two sinks, whirlpool tub, and separate, oversized shower.
+The second bedroom has a neutral beige/gold decor with twin beds, easy chair, bureau, TV, and second double-sink bath.
 A balcony that is almost the length of the suite faces the courtyard pool, the beach, and the lagoon with views of Disney’s Polynesian Resort and The Villas at Disney’s Grand Floridian Resort.

 Roy O. Disney Suite.
 Just below the Walt Disney Suite is the Roy O. Disney Suite, comparable in shape and size with memorabilia representing Walt’s brother Roy, including a wall of family photographs.

 Victorian Suite.
-The intimate Victorian Suite at 1,083 square feet on the top floor of the main building is bedecked in soft green, peach, and rose hues.
-The living area holds a small sofa, coffee table, entertainment center, wet bar with refrigerator, four-person dining table, and even an old Victrola.
+The intimate Victorian Suite at 1,083 square feet on the top floor of the main building offers a separate living area with wet bar with refrigerator, four-person dining table, and even an old Victrola.
 Overlooking the courtyard pool are three balconies with views of the top of Cinderella Castle and Space Mountain, Disney’s Polynesian Resort, and the Seven Seas Lagoon.
-Through French doors is the bedroom with a four-poster king-size bed, desk, oversize easy chair and ottoman, and bureau with flat-screen TV.
-The master bath has a large walk-in closet with dressing area, double-sinks, mini TV, and oversize tub.
+Through French doors is the bedroom with a king bed, and the master bath has a large walk-in closet with dressing area, double-sinks, and oversize tub.
 Off the small foyer is a half bath.

 You’ll also find One- and Two-bedroom Suites, all with a variety of views including marina, lagoon, theme park, and garden.
 Located in both the main building as well as all outlying lodge buildings, they all come with access to the concierge lounge and services regardless of location.